-Great haircuts are more than a good barber with the sharp tools—they’re about the right communication.
-Perhaps you go into a barbershop wanting a nice and fresh unexpected cut, and leave in a sad state because your expectations weren’t met.
-The culprit?
-Miscommunication.
-A great lesson to learn is how do you explain a haircut to your barber so that you leave the chair looking and feeling your best.
+Great haircuts are more than a good barber with sharp tools are about the right communication.
+Perhaps you go into a barbershop wanting a nice, fresh, unexpected cut and leave in a sad state because your expectations were unmet.
+A great lesson is explaining a haircut to your barber so you leave the chair looking and feeling your best.

 Mastering Haircut Terminology

-Like any other shop/barbershop has its own language and being aware about the basics can help you explain whole you want to look like.
+Like any other shop/barbershop, it has its own language, and knowing the basics can help you explain what you want to look like.
 For instance, telling you want a ‘fade’ but never specifying the type gives mixed results.

 Here are some common terms to know: